SirYodah/NieR_Android_Theme/README.md

 And that's all for globals.
 Sorry that the important lists are at the bottom, but as you'll notice while editing, lists get sent to the bottom of the global variables whenever they get edited for some reason.

 Onwards!
 The next tab you'll want is Shortcuts, one swipe right of Globals.
 Here is where you'll set what touching a certain option does.
 These are pure personal preference, and you can safetly leave all of them blank, they just won't do anything when touched if you do.
+You'll notice that some of the shortcuts have a chain link icon and are set to "Task Shorcut".
+These are what play the sounds when interacting with the theme, for some reason some of them show up here.
+Just ignore them, they *shouldn't* do anything if you don't have tasker.
+Hopefully.

 Again, we'll go through one by one.

 * "M Info": This is that thing in the bottom left of the middle screen that gives you the date and location.
 I normally set this to open my calendar, but you're free to set it to whatever.